quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Explicit Congestion Notification {#ecn}

 QUIC endpoints can use Explicit Congestion Notification (ECN) {{!RFC3168}} to detect and respond to network congestion.
-ECN allows a network node to indicate congestion in the network by setting a codepoint in the IP header of a packet instead of dropping it.
-Endpoints react to congestion by reducing their sending rate in response, as described in {{QUIC-RECOVERY}}.
+ECN allows an endpoint to set an ECT codepoint in the ECN field of an IP packet.
+A network node can then indicate congestion by setting the CE codepoint in the ECN field instead of dropping the packet {{?RFC8087}}.
+Endpoints react to reported congestion by reducing their sending rate in response, as described in {{QUIC-RECOVERY}}.

-To use ECN, QUIC endpoints first determine whether a path supports ECN marking and the peer is able to access the ECN codepoint in the IP header.
-A network path does not support ECN if ECN marked packets get dropped or ECN markings are rewritten on the path.
-An endpoint validates the use of ECN on the path, both during connection establishment and when migrating to a new path ({{migration}}).
+To enable ECN, a sending QUIC endpoint first determines whether a path supports ECN marking and whether reports the ECN value in received IP headers; see
+{{ecn-validation}}.

 ### ECN Counts

+Use of ECN requires the receiving endpoint to read the ECN codepoint from an IP packet, which is not possible on all platforms.
+If an endpoint does not implement ECN support or does not have access to received ECN codepoints, it does not report ECN counts for packets it receives.

+Even if an endpoint does not set an ECT codepoint on packets it sends, the endpoint MUST provide feedback about ECN codepoints it receives, if these are accessible.
+Failing to report the ECN counts will cause the sender to disable use of ECN for packets to this receiver.

-On receiving a QUIC packet with an ECT or CE codepoint, an ECN-enabled endpoint that can access the ECN codepoints from the enclosing IP packet increases the corresponding ECT(0), ECT(1), or CE count, and includes these counts in subsequent ACK frames; see {{generating-acks}} and {{frame-ack}}.
-Note that this requires being able to read the ECN codepoints from the enclosing IP packet, which is not possible on all platforms.
+On receiving a QUIC packet with an ECT(0), ECT(1) or CE codepoint, an ECN-enabled endpoint accesses the ECN codepoint from the enclosing IP packet and increases the corresponding ECT(0), ECT(1), or CE count, These ECN counts are included in subsequent ACK frames; see {{generating-acks}} and {{frame-ack}}.

-An IP packet that results in no QUIC packets being processed does not increase ECN counts.
-A QUIC packet detected by a receiver as a duplicate does not affect the receiver's local ECN codepoint counts; see {{security-ecn}} for relevant security concerns.

-If an endpoint receives a QUIC packet without an ECT or CE codepoint in the IP packet header, it responds per {{generating-acks}} with an ACK frame without increasing any ECN counts.
-If an endpoint does not implement ECN support or does not have access to received ECN codepoints, it does not increase ECN counts.

-Coalesced packets (see {{packet-coalesce}}) mean that several packets can share the same IP header.
-The ECN counts for the ECN codepoint received in the associated IP header are incremented once for each QUIC packet, not per enclosing IP packet or UDP datagram.

 Each packet number space maintains separate acknowledgement state and separate ECN counts.
+Coalesced packets (see {{packet-coalesce}}) carry several QUIC packets that share the same IP header.
+The ECN count for the ECN codepoint received in the associated IP header are incremented once for each QUIC packet, not for the enclosing IP packet.

 For example, if one each of an Initial, 0-RTT, Handshake, and 1-RTT QUIC packet are coalesced, the corresponding counts for the Initial and Handshake packet number space will be incremented by one and the counts for the application data packet number space will be increased by two.

+An ECN count is not incremented when the received IP packet does not results in a QUIC packets being processed.
+A QUIC packet detected by a receiver as a duplicate also does not increase an ECN count; see {{security-ecn}} for relevant security concerns.

 ### ECN Validation {#ecn-validation}

-It is possible for faulty network devices to corrupt or erroneously drop packets with ECN markings.
-To provide robust connectivity in the presence of such devices, each endpoint independently validates ECN counts and disables ECN if errors are detected.
+It is possible for faulty network devices to corrupt or erroneously drop packets that set an ECN codepoint.
+To provide robust connectivity in the presence of such devices, an endpoint validates the ECN counts for each network path  and disables use of ECN on that path if errors are detected.

-Endpoints validate ECN for packets sent on each network path independently.
-An endpoint thus validates ECN on new connection establishment, when switching to a server's preferred address, and on active connection migration to a new path.
-{{ecn-alg}} describes one possible algorithm for testing paths for ECN support.

-Even if an endpoint does not use ECN markings on packets it transmits, the endpoint MUST provide feedback about ECN markings received from the peer if they are accessible.
-Failing to report ECN counts will cause the peer to disable ECN marking.

-#### Sending ECN Markings

-To start ECN validation, an endpoint SHOULD do the following when sending packets on a new path to a peer:
+To perform ECN validation for a new path:

-* Set the ECT(0) codepoint in the IP header of early outgoing packets sent on a new path to the peer ({{!RFC8311}}).
+* The endpoint SHOULD set the ECT(0) codepoint in the IP header of early outgoing packets sent on a new path to the peer ({{!RFC8311}}).

-* If all packets that were sent with the ECT(0) codepoint are eventually deemed lost (Section 6 of {{QUIC-RECOVERY}}), validation is deemed to have failed.
+* The endpoint SHOULD monitor whether all packets sent with an ECT codepoint are eventually deemed lost (Section 6 of {{QUIC-RECOVERY}}), deeming this as an indication that ECN validation has failed.

-To reduce the chances of misinterpreting congestive loss as packets dropped by a faulty network element, an endpoint could set the ECT(0) codepoint for only the first ten outgoing packets on a path, or for a period of three RTTs, whichever occurs first.
+To reduce the chances of misinterpreting loss of packets dropped by a faulty network element, an endpoint could set an ECT codepoint for only the first ten outgoing packets on a path, or for a period of three RTTs, whichever occurs first.

+An endpoint thus attempts to use ECN and validates this for each new connection, when switching to a server's preferred address, and on active connection migration to a new path.  {{ecn-alg}} describes one possible algorithm.

 Other methods of probing paths for ECN support are possible, as are different marking strategies.
 Implementations MAY use other methods defined in RFCs; see
 {{?RFC8311}}.
-Implementations that use the ECT(1) codepoint need to perform ECN validation using ECT(1) counts.
+Implementations that use the ECT(1) codepoint need to perform ECN validation using the reported ECT(1) counts.

+#### ECN Validation Outcomes

+If validation fails, then the endpoint MUST disable ECN.
+It stops setting the ECT codepoint in IP packets that it sends, assuming that either the network path or the peer does not support ECN.

+Even if validation fails, an endpoint MAY revalidate ECN for the same path at any later time in the connection.
+An endpoint could continue to periodically attempt validation.

+Upon successful validation, an endpoint MAY continue to set an ECT codepoint in subsequent packets it sends , with the expectation that the path is ECN-capable.
+Network routing and path elements can however change mid-connection; an endpoint MUST disable ECN if validation later fails.

-#### Receiving ACK Frames {#ecn-ack}
+#### Receiving ACK Frames with ECN Counts {#ecn-ack}

-Erroneous application of ECN marks in the network can result in degraded connection performance.
+Erroneous application of CE-marks by the network can result in degraded connection performance.
 An endpoint that receives an ACK frame with ECN counts therefore validates the counts before using them.
 It performs this validation by comparing newly received counts against those from the last successfully processed ACK frame.
-Any increase in ECN counts is validated based on the markings that were applied to packets that are newly acknowledged in the ACK frame.
+Any increase in the ECN counts is validated based on the ECN markings that were applied to packets that are newly acknowledged in the ACK frame.

-If an ACK frame newly acknowledges a packet that the endpoint sent with either ECT(0) or ECT(1) codepoints set, ECN validation fails if ECN counts are not present in the ACK frame.
-This check detects a network element that zeroes out ECN bits or a peer that is unable to access ECN markings.
+If an ACK frame newly acknowledges a packet that the endpoint sent setting either the ECT(0) or ECT(1) set, ECN validation fails if the ECN counts are not present in the ACK frame.
+This check detects a network element that zeroes the ECN field or a peer that is unable to access ECN the markings.

-ECN validation fails if the sum of the increase in ECT(0) and ECN-CE counts is less than the number of newly acknowledged packets that were originally sent with an ECT(0) marking.
+ECN validation also fails if the sum of the increase in ECT(0) and ECN-CE counts is less than the number of newly acknowledged packets that were originally sent with an ECT(0) marking.
 Similarly, ECN validation fails if the sum of the increases to ECT(1) and ECN-CE counts is less than the number of newly acknowledged packets sent with an ECT(1) marking.
-These checks can detect removal of ECN markings in the network.
+These checks can detect remarking of ECN CE-markings by the network.

 An endpoint could miss acknowledgements for a packet when ACK frames are lost.
-It is therefore possible for the total increase in ECT(0), ECT(1), and ECN-CE counts to be greater than the number of packets acknowledged in an ACK frame.
-This is why counts are permitted to be larger than might be accounted for by newly acknowledged packets.
+It is therefore possible for the total increase in the ECT(0), ECT(1), and ECN-CE counts to be greater than the number of packets acknowledged in an ACK frame.
+This is why ECN counts are permitted to be larger than the value corresponding to the largest acknowledged packet number.

+Out of order processing of the ECN counts can result in a validation failure.
+An endpoint SHOULD skip ECN validation for an ACK frame that does not increase the largest acknowledged packet number.

-ECN validation MAY fail if the total count for an ECT(0) or ECT(1) marking exceeds the total number of packets sent with the corresponding marking.
-In particular, an endpoint that never applies a particular marking can fail validation when a non-zero count for the corresponding marking is received.
+ECN validation can fail if the received total count for either ECT(0) or ECT(1) exceeds the total number of packets sent with each corresponding ECT codepoint.
-This check can detect when packets are marked ECT(0) or ECT(1) in the network.
+In particular, validation will fail when an endpoint receives a non-zero ECN count corresponding to an ECT codepoint that it never applied.
+This check detects when packets are remarked to ECT(0) or ECT(1) in the network.

-Processing ECN counts out of order can result in validation failure.
-An endpoint SHOULD skip ECN validation on an ACK frame that does not increase the largest acknowledged packet number.

-#### Validation Outcomes

-If validation fails, then the endpoint stops sending ECN markings in subsequent IP packets with the expectation that either the network path or the peer does not support ECN.

-Upon successful validation, an endpoint can continue to set ECT codepoints in subsequent packets with the expectation that the path is ECN-capable.
-Network routing and path elements can change mid-connection however; an endpoint MUST disable ECN if validation fails at any point in the connection.

-Even if validation fails, an endpoint MAY revalidate ECN on the same path at any later time in the connection.

 # Packet Size {#packet-size}